Regular procedure

 COVID-19: interviews via videoconference

-In order to minimise physical contact during the COVID-19 pandemic, the IND has started conducting videoconference interviews since April 2020.
-The interviews by videoconference take place via a secure link for video conferencing.
-Via this link, the asylum seeker is able to speak with the IND staff members working from Zevenaar, Den Bosch, Schiphol or Ter Apel.
-Lawyers can use the facilities, too.
-Unaccompanied minors and asylum seekers with medical problems are excluded from videoconference interviews.[40]
-Initially, videoconference interviews were used for nationals of Syria, Turkey and Yemen.
-Later on for other cases.[41]
+In order to minimise physical contact during the COVID-19 pandemic, the IND started conducting videoconference interviews in April 2020.
+The interviews by videoconference took place via a secure link for video conferencing.
+Via this link, the asylum seeker was able to speak with the IND staff members working from Zevenaar, Den Bosch, Schiphol or Ter Apel.
+Lawyers could use these facilities too.
+Unaccompanied minors and asylum seekers with medical problems were excluded from videoconference interviews.[49]
+Initially, videoconference interviews were used for nationals of Syria, Türkiye and Yemen.
+This was later extended to nationals of other countries.[50]

 Appeal